 Another is to use extremely young cheese.
 This cheese won’t have had much proteolysis so the melt will be restricted, but the flavor will be mild.
 Also, you could reduce the amount of rennet used and increase the amount of calcium chloride used to retard proteolysis and restrict melt (for a while at least).

 Adding cheese into sausage adds another potential complicating factor.
 It is called cold melt.
 Typically, the moisture content (or water activity) of the meat is higher than the cheese, so when cheese is incorporated into sausage moisture migrates from the meat to the cheese causing excessive softening, called cold melt.
-Bill Wendorff did a lot of work on this in the past.
-Here is an article of his:
+Bill Wendorff did a lot of work on this in the past and wrote a Pipeline article on this topic.

 Process cheese manufacturers historically have made melt restricted process cheeses (they term them high melt, which in this case means they don’t melt at high temperatures) for various applications.
 In their case, they accomplish this through their choice of emulsifying salts.